 Tactile Metacognition and Cognitive Load Theory

-Sweller's cognitive load theory (1988) shows metacognition benefits from physical actions over verbalising.
-Working memory struggles with too much information.
-Learners think, understand, and then speak, increasing cognitive load beyond its limit.
+Sweller's cognitive load theory (1988) shows why physical actions can help metacognition more than verbalising.
+Working memory struggles when it has too much information to hold.
+Learners have to think, understand, and then speak.
+This can push cognitive load beyond its limit.

-Applied to metacognition, this means that a learner who sorts physical objects into categories of understanding is processing the metacognitive task through her motor system rather than competing for working memory resources with the learning content.
+For metacognition, this means a learner can sort physical objects into groups that show what she understands.
+She is using her motor system to handle the thinking task.
+This means the task places less demand on working memory while she also works with the lesson content.
 The physical action carries part of the cognitive load.

 Classroom Example: The Understanding Sort